Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-abilities-and-feats.md

 divinely morphic plane, triple the volume and weight the deity can create there.

+### Notes
-**Notes:** This ability works like the Create Object ability, except as noted below.
+This ability works like the Create Object ability, except as noted below.
 A deity can use this ability to create any kind of nonmagical object.

+### Rest
-**Rest:** The deity must convert a considerable amount of its own energy into the object, which can leave the deity impaired.
+The deity must convert a considerable amount of its own energy into the object, which can leave the deity impaired.
 The deity can create an object with a value of up to 100 gp without impairment.
 For every additional 100 gp of value (or fraction of 100